DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 cd Assets
-git submodule add git@github.com:DigitalPainting/DigitalPainting.git git submodule add git@github.com:DigitalPainting/Flying-Pathfinding.git git submodule add git@github.com:DigitalPainting/ScriptableObject-Architecture.git
+git submodule add git@github.com:DigitalPainting/DigitalPainting.git git submodule add git@github.com:DigitalPainting/Flying-Pathfinding.git
 ```

-You will likely get some compile errors.
-This is because you need to install some Unity packages using the Package Manager.
-Pay close attention to the error messages, they tell you what you need to install.
+Note there will be some warnings when the code is imported.
+This is caused by a limitation of the way Unity imports packages that are git submodules.
+So far, apart from the annoying warnings on import and startup we've not found any problems.

 ### From Released Packages